tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

 Every living thing - animals and more recently even some machines - has a preference for either observing or doing something.

-This preference may be subconscious, and it **may be great or small.**
+This preference may be subconscious, and it **may be great or slight.**

-I combine a person's preference for observing or choosing with a few more similar preferences into the images - the Spiritual Portraits or Grojas[x] - I create.
+To create a Spiritual Portrait I combine a person's preference for observing or choosing with a few more similar preferences into what I call a "Groja[footnote]".

 #### These Preferences Are Abstract